pycalphad/pycalphad/.github/pull_request_template.md

 Checklist
-* [ ] The documentation examples have been regenerated if the Jupyter notebook in the `examples/` have changed (run `jupyter nbconvert --to rst --output-dir=docs/examples examples/*.ipynb` from the top level directory)
+* [ ] The documentation examples have been regenerated if the Jupyter notebooks in the `examples/` have changed.
+To regenerate the documentation examples, run `jupyter nbconvert --to rst --output-dir=docs/examples examples/*.ipynb` from the top level directory)